I often have people ask me about weight loss. The first thing that seems to disappoint people is following fact:

 - Contributing to digestive discomfort (burping, bloating, and flatulence).

-By slowing and taking the time to chew your food you are:
+By slowing to take the time to chew your food you are:

 - Starting a good chemical process that separates good substances from toxic ones by mixing salivary enzymes with food.